Trifle: History

 The English cookery writer Jane Grigson has a trifle in her book on English Food (first published in 1974) and she describes her version, which includes macaroons, Frontignan wine, brandy, eggs, raspberry jam and everlasting syllabub, as "a pudding worth eating, not the mean travesty made with yellow, packaged sponge cakes, poor sherry and powdered custard".

 The late 19th century was, according to the food historian Annie Gray, "a sort of heyday" for trifles and by the early 1900s there were, in print, says Gray, "a bewildering number of recipes".
 There were thirteen in The Encyclopaedia of Practical Cookery: A Complete Dictionary of All Pertaining to the Art of Cookery and Table Service (8 volumes, 1891), from Theodore Francis Garrett, alone.
 That book is unusual, suggests Gray, in including two savoury versions, one with veal and one with lobster.

 In 2022, a trifle was selected to be the Platinum Pudding, to help celebrate the Platinum Jubilee of Queen Elizabeth II.
 A lemon Swiss roll and amaretti trifle, created by Jemma Melvin from Southport, Merseyside, in the United Kingdom won a competition run by Fortnum & Mason "to create a pudding fit for the Queen".

 Coronation Trifle was created by Adam Handling for the Coronation of King Charles III in 2023.
 It is made with parkin, ginger custard and strawberry jelly.

 Variations

 Trifles may contain different sorts of alcohol such as port, punsch, raisin wine or curaçao.

+Trifle is a popular Christmas dessert in Australia, where it is traditionally made with Swiss or sponge rolls, tinned peaches, jelly (often the Aeroplane brand), vanilla custard and whipped cream.
+Fresh fruit and berries are also commonly added as a topping.